esteves67/whatsupgenius/README.md

 I developed it with Ruby on Rails and the web application form is a Vue.js component.
 Feel free to install it, try it and even modify it to learn new things to the bot, it's pretty cool!

-> PS: For a production version, the operation would be a little different.
-In the Twilio's sandbox mode, the user must send the first message to the bot to allow the incoming messages from the phone number.
-I think that for a production, the bot should send a first message explaining how to use it.

 ![](readme_gif1.gif)
 ![](readme_gif2.gif)